MixinNetwork/developers.mixin.one/developers-docs/docs/app/getting-started/read-info.md

 <RespAssets />

 :::info
-The `asset_id` field is an unique id for each asset in the entire Mixin Network.
+The `asset_id` field is a unique ID for each asset in the entire Mixin Network.

 It can be obtained from [https://mixin.one/snapshots](https://mixin.one/snapshots) by searching for asset code such as `btc`.
 You can also deposit the asset into the Mixin Messenger wallet and talk to the bot `7000103061`, then search for and copy asset information.
 :::